mshojaei77/mshojaei77.github.io/interview.md

 - How does dropout work mathematically and why is it effective?
 - How do you compute gradients through the attention mechanism?
 - Compare and contrast different LLM architectures, such as GPT-3 and LaMDA.
+- How do transformers address the vanishing gradient problem?

 ## 6. Data Preparation
 - What is chunking, and why is it important for LLM pipelines?